ONSdigital/dp-logging/README.md

 fatal();
 ```

- It also provides several setters for common fields and `data(K, V)` which allows you to add key value pairs if you
+ It also provides several setters for common fields and `data(K, V)` allows you to add key value pairs if there is no
- there is no setter for the data you need to add to the event.
+  appropriate setter for the data you want to add.

-The following is an example of logging an info and error event:
+#### Examples: Using SimpleEvent
 ````java
 import static com.github.onsdigital.logging.v2.event.SimpleEvent.error;
 import static com.github.onsdigital.logging.v2.event.SimpleEvent.info;